Additional Info - Biosafety

 of your equipment.

 - If you will be leaving the University, contact Biosafety Program to close out all currently active IBC protocols.

-- If your lab is relocating, you need to submit a modification request (MS Word) to remove the current lab space(s) and add the new lab space(s).
+- If your lab is relocating, you need to submit an amendment to remove the current lab space(s) and add the new lab space(s).
 An inspection will be required of the new lab space(s) prior to work being initiated.

 - If you will be transferring any agents to another researcher at USF, they must have a current IBC protocol approved for the agents to be transferred.
 You can contact the Biosafety office to determine if the researcher is approved.
 If not they will need to submit an amendment to add the agents to their approved IBC protocol or submit a new IBC application in BiosafetyNet for review and approval prior to the transfer of the agents.